 Build Quality

 We all know air rifles can destroy a regular riflescope.
 Mainly due to the harsh and thrashy recoil.
 But if you choose a scope that is made to withstand harsh recoils, then they can be a good pair for Gamo.
-That’s why, having a scope with good build quality is absolutely mandatory.
+That’s why, having a scope with good build quality is mandatory.

 Weight